How to Use Sales Analytics Tools to Make Smarter Business Decisions

 Make a list of well-defined key performance indicators (KPIs) and, based on that, run the reports.

-Segment the data according to the reps, region, product line, and funnel stage.
-You must look for the friction in that funnel stage and find out why customer behavior shifts.
+Segment the data by rep, region, product line, and funnel stage.
+You must identify friction in that funnel stage and determine why customer behavior shifts.

 Step 5: Visualize the Results